 Persons with Multiple Chemical Sensitivities

 - A person’s wheelchair is part of his or her body space and should be treated with respect.
 Don’t hang or lean on it unless you have the person’s permission.
-Don’t be tempted to pat a person in a wheelchair on the head, as it is a degrading gesture.

 - Speak directly to the person and if the conversation lasts more than a few minutes, sit down or kneel to get yourself on the same level as the person in the wheelchair.